How to Save Money on a Fun, Relaxing, AND Educational Road Trip!

 Be sure to do your research though, because not all hostels are created equal.
 Hostels typically offer a lot less privacy than an Airbnb or hotel rooms, so if that’s something you care about and you’re not able to find a good enough deal to justify giving up that privacy, you might want to look into VRBOs or Airbnbs instead.

 If you’re planning a family trip this summer, know that there are plenty of ways you can save money AND be able to embark on a fun, relaxing, and educational experience.
+Though COVID-19 has thrown a wrench into many travel plans, the country is recovering and opening many places back up for us to visit.

 There are historical attractions, zoos, museums, aquariums, and more educational sites all throughout the US for all sorts of budgets.
 And if you’ll be traveling with kids, going on a road trip is arguably the best way to include some sort of educational component into your vacation because they’ll be able to see a lot more out of the window of a car than out of a window on a plane.